Touriandi Lodge - AGED CARE LIVING FACILITY

 RESPITE

-Everyone pays a basic daily fee for day-to-day services.
-The basic daily fee for a respite resident is set by the government at 85% of the single basic age pension.
-The government updates this fee on 20 March and 20 September each year, in line with increases to the age pension.
+All respite residents are required to pay a basic daily fee to cover day-to-day living and care services.
+This fee is set by the Australian Government at 85% of the single basic Age Pension and is reviewed and updated on 20 March and 20 September each year, in line with pension increases.